Dear newly enrolled students, welcome!

 Letter from Rector Professor Elena Beccalli to students

-I would like to warmly welcome you to the large family of Università Cattolica del Sacro Cuore, a university that has trusted young people for over a century.
-Father Gemelli, our founder, always expressed this belief in his speeches.
-I would especially like to recall this passage from his speech at the inauguration day of the 1951/52 academic year: “I am convinced, and this is the educational policy I follow, that we must trust young people, help them, support them, and understand them.”
+I would like to warmly welcome you to the great family of Università Cattolica del Sacro Cuore, a university that has believed in young people for over a century.
+Father Gemelli, our founder, consistently reaffirmed this conviction in his addresses.
+I would like to recall, in particular, the following passage from his speech at the opening of the 1951/52 Academic Year: “I am convinced – and this is the educational approach I follow – that we must have confidence in young people; we must help them, guide them and understand them.”

-This trust, therefore, commits us to providing you with a university experience capable of accompanying you into the future and contributing to your professional, cultural, and personal development.
-This is why our educational offer, which is high quality even in an international context, has as its objective “to educate towards a long and integral view.”
-Our degree programmes are characterised not only by their content solidity but also by their innovativeness and take into account the continuous social changes and the evolving world of work.
-At the same time, they place particular emphasis on interdisciplinarity.
-All this is done with the priority of caring for each newly enrolled student in order to enhance his or her experience in beautiful, welcoming, functional, and technologically advanced spaces.
-Starting this year, the Polo San Francesco in Milan has been added to our historical premises.
-This area, which once housed a Napoleonic-era barracks ‒ built on the site of an ancient 14th-century Franciscan convent ‒ is now available to students.
-It is an investment in the future, your future.
+This confidence commits us to providing you with a university experience that will guide you toward the future, contributing to your professional, cultural and personal formation.
+To this end, our academic offering – characterised by high quality, also on an international scale – aims to ‘cultivate a broad, long-term vision’.
+Our degree programmes are defined not only by the rigour of their content but also by their innovative nature, to ensure they keep pace with the constant changes in society and the labour market.
+At the same time, they place particular emphasis on interdisciplinary integration.
+In all of this, our priority is the care and support of every newly enrolled student and the enhancement of their experience in beautiful, welcoming, functional, and technologically advanced spaces.
+This year, our historic campuses have been joined by the newly opened Polo San Francesco in Milan: occupying an area that once housed a Napoleonic barracks, itself built on the site of a 14th-century Franciscan convent, the new campus is now available to students.
+This represents an investment in the future – your future.

-Every day in your education, all of us professors and lecturers are called upon to impart technical skills and methodology to each of you and discuss cutting-edge topics with you, following a century-old tradition that is committed to enhancing ethical values, developing critical thinking, and fostering interpersonal relationships.
-Above all, we are strongly focused on promoting the integral formation of the person, enabling you to make the most of your talents.
-Attention to the individual, the alliance between generations, and the desire for innovation based on our roots are the fundamental elements of an identity that Università Cattolica del Sacro Cuore intends to preserve and renew.
+Every day in your educational journey, all of us faculty members are called upon to teach each of you technical expertise, cutting-edge topics and methods, while remaining faithful to a century-old tradition committed to fostering ethical values, developing critical thinking and nurturing the interpersonal dimension.
+But also, and above all, we are dedicated to promoting the integral development of the person, to enable you to realise your talents.
+Attention to the person, partnership between generations, and a commitment to innovation grounded in our roots constitute the fundamental components of an identity that Università Cattolica del Sacro Cuore intends both to preserve and renew.

-A distinctive feature of our understanding of the educating community lies in the contribution that each component offers to the life of the University, as we journey together.
-I therefore invite newly enrolled students to get involved in university activities, also for the benefit of others, by making themselves available as tutors, representatives of university bodies, members of peer and review committees, and student associations.
-I encourage you to undertake this journey with increasing and passionate participation, taking advantage of the many opportunities that Università Cattolica del Sacro Cuore makes available ‒ from internships to international and volunteering experiences ‒ to enrich your personal and cultural growth.
-Here, indeed, one comes first and foremost to study, but also to engage with the reality, to forge lasting bonds, to imagine something that does not exist, and yet whose urgency and importance one perceives.
+A distinctive feature of our understanding of the educational community lies in the contribution that each member makes to the life of the University as we walk together.
+I therefore encourage all newly enrolled students to participate in university activities, also in service to others, by volunteering as tutors, representatives in governing bodies, and as members of joint professors-students committees, review panels, and student associations.
+I invite you to embark upon this journey with growing and enthusiastic involvement, making the most of the many opportunities that Università Cattolica del Sacro Cuore offers – from internships to international experiences and volunteering opportunities – all of which are designed to enrich your personal and cultural development.
+The University is indeed a place for study, but also a place to engage with the real world, build lasting relationships, and imagine something that does not yet exist, but whose urgency and importance are, at the same time, clearly felt.

-In order to strengthen my connection with all of you, I intend to provide a space where to regularly meet and engage with those who wish to have moments of dialogue and discussion, thereby fostering a relationship that can help me understand and respond to your needs and suggestions.
-A first tool to get to know and appreciate your chosen University and Faculty is this guide, which contains all the main information.
-The course syllabi, along with other news and updates about the University’s initiatives, can be found on the website https://studenticattolica.unicatt.it/.
+To strengthen my connection with all of you even further, I intend to set up regular opportunities to meet with students who wish to engage in dialogue and discussion, thereby fostering a relationship that can identify and respond to your needs and proposals.
+This Guide, which brings together all key information, is an initial resource to help you get to know and appreciate the University and your chosen Faculty.
+Course syllabi, along with a wide range of other news and announcements about the University’s initiatives, can be found at https://studenticattolica.unicatt.it/

-I wish every student an enthusiastic and satisfying university journey, encouraging you all not to give up in the face of the commitment and effort required to achieve the goals ahead.
+I wish every student an enthusiastic and rewarding university experience, and I encourage all of you not to be daunted by the commitment and hard work required to achieve the milestones ahead.

-Thank you for choosing Università Cattolica del Sacro Cuore.
-I am proud to be part of this great family and to contribute to writing its history.
+As I thank you for choosing Università Cattolica del Sacro Cuore, I invite you to take pride in being part of this great family and in helping to write its history.

 Elena Beccalli